 Candidate Information Booklet

-To assist you with your Pain Medicine Examination Application and results process, ABFM provides you with a Candidate Information Booklet that includes a comprehensive description of your requirements and policies.
+To assist you with the Geriatric Medicine Examination Application and results process, ABFM provides you with a Candidate Information Booklet that includes a comprehensive description of your requirements and policies.
 We recommend that you read this thoroughly before beginning the application process.

 Candidate Information Booklet(s):